by Dr. Tina Marcantel

 Adrenal fatigue can be a serious illness that leads to health problems including weight gain, diabetes, depression, high blood pressure, fibromyalgia, and numerous other conditions.
-Dr. Tina Marcantel is a naturopathic physician in Gold Canyon, Arizona, who also serves the East Valley cities of Mesa, Chandler, Scottsdale, Tempe, Apache Junction, Queen Creek, as well as the greater Phoenix area.
+Dr. Tina Marcantel is a naturopathic physician in Gold Canyon, Arizona, who also serves the East Valley cities of Gilbert, Mesa, Chandler, Scottsdale, Tempe, Apache Junction, Queen Creek, as well as the greater Phoenix area.

 Adrenal fatigue is a common health problem that is often overlooked or misdiagnosed.
 One of the biggest contributing factors in adrenal fatigue is stress—something we all tend to have in abundance in our lives.
 Interestingly, some people get so used to living with stress that they don’t even realize how much of a toll it’s taking on their bodies.
 Weight gain, diabetes, depression, and high blood pressure are just a few of the physical problems that can result from this potentially debilitating illness.